SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

 > * What salient features SQLite supports
 > * How SQLite stores tables in database files
 > * How to write, compile, and execute SQLite applications
+>
+>   > SQLite is an embedded database system, you can use it in your C program
+>
 > * Some most frequently used SQLite APIs
 > * The modular SQLite architecture
 > * SQLite limitations